This article will not be updated, but please contact us if you have specific questions regarding the information in this article.

-As of 2Q 2019, the model places Austin’s office market at the equilibrium point between the expansion and hypersupply stages (point 11), meaning supply and demand are seemingly almost equal.
-Whether Austin will slide back towards more expansion or will teeter over the edge into hypersupply is yet to be seen, but for now, the market is right where you might would hope it to be.
+As of 2Q 2019, the model places Austin’s office market at the equilibrium point between the expansion and hyper-supply stages (point 11), meaning supply and demand are seemingly almost equal.
+Whether Austin will slide back towards more expansion or will teeter over the edge into hyper-supply is yet to be seen, but for now, the market is right where you might hope it to be.

 For the most part, Austin’s office market seems to be doing well.
 While tenants surely wish rental rates would get a little cheaper and landlords would like vacancy rates to fall just a little bit more, the current state of the market appears to be healthy.

-To learn more about the changes in Austin’s office market, download our lastest Austin Office Market Report.
+To learn more about the changes in Austin’s office market, download our latest Austin Office Market Report.

 1Source: ABJ – 3M’s New Northeast Austin Campus Opens